TheAistronaut/night-city-os/README.md

 swapping code mid-tap. **If you skip step 2 the old version keeps serving from cache.**

-## Training

-Standalone.
-It shares the storage and the visual language with the rest of the app and nothing else — no XP, no contracts, no streaks.
-Logging a workout does not clear a contract.

-**PLAN** builds one exercise list per weekday, each with a name (Push, Legs, Rest), a set count and optional targets.
-COPY THIS DAY TO duplicates a day across the week.
-Exercises live in a library and declare what they measure: weight and reps, reps only, or time.

-**TODAY** shows that weekday's plan as a grid — one row per set, with boxes for weight and reps (or minutes and seconds) and a tick.
-The placeholder in each box is your target, or what you did last time, and ticking an empty box adopts it.
-Nothing is preloaded and no record is written until you actually touch something, so rest days stay out of the history.

-**HISTORY** lists past workouts and derives personal bests from them.

-Weight unit is set in CONFIG → SETTINGS.
-It is a label only; changing it does not convert numbers already logged.

 ## Backups

 CONFIG → DATA → DOWNLOAD JSON.
 Do it monthly.